-This is a community pharmacy located in a small shopping park in Weston-super-Mare.
-It serves its local population which is mixed in age range and background.
+This is a community pharmacy located in a health centre in Portishead, Bristol.
+It serves its local population which is mostly elderly.
 The pharmacy opens six days a week.
-The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions, provides flu vaccinations and dispenses multi-compartment compliance aids for people to use in their own homes.
+The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions and provides flu vaccinations.